-APPENDIX C STIPEND ADDENDUM 1 2 District Nurses, Head Counselors, Activities Directors, Subject Area Coordina-3 tors, and Program Specialists are placed on the 192 day salary schedule.
-The ten 4 (10) extra days will be scheduled by the site principal or supervisor after consult-5 ing with the bargaining unit member.
-6 When school psychologists work extra days during the summer, each will 7 be compensated at his/her per diem rate.
-The placement of said days shall 8 be at the discretion of the Director of Special Services.
-The assignment 9 of extra days in subsequent years (summer) will be dependent upon work-10 load and FTE augmentations to the current allocation as determined by 11 the Director.
-12 Two (2) supplementary Category I stipends will be allocated to each 13 comprehensive school site to be utilized and assigned at the discretion of 14 the site principal.
-15 STRS contributions generated from the following stipend positions will 16 be credited to the bargaining unit member's STRS Defined Benefits Ac-17 count.
-18 Activities Director 19 Advisor 20 •Coordinator 21 •Head Counselor 22 •Librarian 23 •Nurse 24 •Program Specialist 25 Psychologist 26 •Speech Therapist 27 •Subject Area Coordinator (SAC) 28 Athletic Directors 29 30 All other STRS contributions generated from stipends will be credited to the bargaining unit member's STRS Defined Benefits Supplemental Account.
+APPENDIX C STIPEND ADDENDUM 1 2 District Nurses, Head Counselors, Activities Directors, Subject Area Coordina-3 tors, Athletic Directors and Program Specialists are placed on the 192 day salary schedule.
+The ten (10) extra days will be scheduled by the site principal or super-4 5 visor after consulting with the bargaining unit member.
+Both the Social Worker 6 SAC and the Athletic Director may split the ten (10) extra days equally if there are 7 co-acting Social Worker SACs and two Athletic Directors at a school site.
+Split 8 assignments for Social Worker SACs and Athletic Directors will be paid on the 9 187 day salary schedule located in Appendix A. 10 When school psychologists work extra days during the summer, each will 11 be compensated at his/her per diem rate.
+The placement of said days shall be at the discretion of the Director of Special Services.
+The assignment 12 13 of extra days in subsequent years (summer) will be dependent upon work-14 load and FTE augmentations to the current allocation as determined by 15 the Director.
+16 Two (2) supplementary Category I stipends will be allocated to each comprehensive school site to be utilized and assigned at the discretion of 17 18 the site principal.
+19 STRS contributions generated from the following stipend positions will 20 be credited to the bargaining unit member's STRS Defined Benefits Ac-21 count.
+22 Activities Director 23 •Advisor 24 •Coordinator 25 Head Counselor 26 •Librarian 27 Nurse 28 •Program Specialist 29 Psychologist 30 •Speech Therapist